 3.6.
 The Envelope Section

-A Typical ADR (Attack, Decay, Release) Envelope is provided for slices.
+A Typical ASDR (Attack, Decay, Sustain, Release) Envelope is provided to shape the amplitude for all slices.
 Although you can use it in any situation, most of its usability is revealed with when slices are in loop mode.